feathersjs/hooks/readme.md

 - `context.method` - The name of the function (if it belongs to an object or class)
 - `context.self` - The `this` context of the function being called (may not always be available e.g. for top level arrow functions)
 - `context.result` - The result of the method call
-- `context[name]` - Value of a named parameter when [using named arguments](#using-named-parameters)
+- `context[name]` - Value of a named parameter when [using named arguments](#contextparamsnames)

 ### Arguments

-By default, the function call arguments will be available as an array in `context.arguments`.
+The function call arguments will be available as an array in `context.arguments`.
 The values can be modified to change what is passed to the original function call:

 ```js
 const { hooks } = require('@feathersjs/hooks');